Economics for a changing world

 Block 3: Finance, Macroeconomics, and Global Challenges

-Block 3 analyses the open economy, including the of role of finance in development, the challenges that international financial transactions pose to policy makers, and economic and financial crises.
+Block 3 analyses the open economy, including the role of finance in development, the challenges that international financial transactions pose to policymakers, and economic and financial crises.
 It also looks at the suitability of traditional models to analysing new global economic challenges on the horizon, including the climate and care crises.
 You'll also have the opportunity to debate with your fellow students on an international economic policy issue.

-Throughout the module you'll develop a set of mathematical skills, including introductory calculus and how economists use mathematics to model global economic challenges.
+Throughout the module, you'll develop a set of mathematical skills, including introductory calculus and how economists use mathematics to model global economic challenges.

 Entry requirements

 There are no formal entry requirements.
-However, this is an OU level 3 module and therefore it builds on study skills and subject knowledge acquired from studies at OU levels 1 and 2.
+However, this is an OU level 3 module, and therefore it builds on study skills and subject knowledge acquired from studies at OU levels 1 and 2.
 OU level 3 modules are intended only for students who have recent experience of higher education in a related subject, preferably with the OU.

 If you have any doubt about the suitability of the module, please speak to an adviser.